apache/treasurer-site/content/pages/investment_policy.md

 ## Purpose

 This statement establishes policies, guidelines, and procedures related to all investable assets held by The ASF.
-In doing so the
+The
 policy:
-* defines the duties and responsibilities of all parties involved in the management of investable funds
+* defines the duties and responsibilities of all parties involved in the management of investable funds.
-* identifies the objectives, risk profiles, and benchmarks for each purpose-driven investment pool
+* identifies the objectives, risk profiles, and benchmarks for each purpose-driven investment pool.
-* outlines policies and procedures relative to the expenditure of institutional funds
+* outlines policies and procedures relative to the expenditure of institutional funds.
-* serves to assist the Board in effectively supervising, monitoring, and evaluating the investment of The ASF's management of the organizations’ investments.
+* assists the Board in effectively supervising, monitoring, and evaluating the investment of The ASF's management of the organizations’ investments.